gaehlerm/SoftwareEngineering/README.md

 if (int t = time_elapsed()) ...
 ```

 The problem is that you can easily mix this code up with `int t == time_elapsed()`.
 This is a very common mistake.
-Python returns an error accordingly.
+Python returns an error message if you try to write such code.

 ### Scope of variables